So Many Reasons To Visit Atlanta In The Spring

 World Peace Rose Garden at Martin Luther King, Jr. National Historical Park is a worldwide effort to help youth recognize the importance and value of peace.
 Planted in 1992, the garden is an artistic interpretation of Dr. King’s life and ideals of peace through nonviolence.
 The garden’s starburst design brings attention to the brilliance of Dr. King’s ideals using the official flower of the United States, the rose.
 You will see 185 roses in a variety of colors and fragrances.

 To make the most of your visit to Atlanta, check this list of 50 fun things to do.
-And take a look at the 8 Best Things to do in Atlanta in the Atlanta Outdoors this Spring.

 Get to know Atlanta, and discover the best things to do around the city.